syedsohel22/Bookit_Booking-Clone/README.md

 ## Introduction to our project(https://neon-salmiakki-934ec6.netlify.app/):

-#Booking.com which is a Dutch online travel agency for
+<h3>Booking.com which is a Dutch online travel agency for
-lodging reservations & other travel products, and a subsidiary of Booking Holding.
+lodging reservations & other travel products, and a subsidiary of Booking Holding.</h3>

 # Tech Stacks Used: